GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A display connected to a digital computer gives us a chance to gain familiarity with concepts not realizable in the physical world.
-It is a looking glass into a mathematical wonderland.
+> ### Any one who considers arithmetical methods of producing random digits is, of course, in a state of sin.
+For, as has been pointed out several times, there is no such thing as a random number.
 >
-> ~ *Ivan Sutherland*
+> ~ *John von Neumann*

 ---
 ## 🏎 Quick Facts